"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Exploratory Phase Findings

 \subsubsection{Attacks on targets’ integrity via defamation}

-\begin{displayquote} ``In relation to a Saudi Arabia story I wrote, some people sort of wanted to start this campaign against me to sort of denounce what I was writing.'' - P6 \end{displayquote} \begin{displayquote} ``I was defamed by pro-government media, basically newspapers that belong to government officials or the ruling party.
+\begin{quote} ``In relation to a Saudi Arabia story I wrote, some people sort of wanted to start this campaign against me to sort of denounce what I was writing.'' - P6 \end{quote} \begin{quote} ``I was defamed by pro-government media, basically newspapers that belong to government officials or the ruling party.
 It was just like defamation after defamation.
 Then in addition to that online, there was this wave of harassment coming from the users.
-I couldn't obviously monitor everything.'' - P8 \end{displayquote}
+I couldn't obviously monitor everything.'' - P8 \end{quote}

 Perpetrators often try to discredit their targets.
 Tactics for discrediting included publicly denouncing journalists’ work, media-organized defamation, and creating false narratives about journalists, and fabricating images of journalists.
 Making matters worse, affordances of online spaces facilitate the emergence and virality of online harassment, while reduce ability to manage the volume of the attacks